 A moodle command is basically composed by keyword, arguments, variables and parameter lists.
+All terms must be separated by at least one spacing char.
 A command always starts with a verb (ADD, REMOVE, ENROL, BACKUP, etc.) and follows with an alternance of keywords and arguments, forming a readable sentence.
 Some commands may accept an argument list, f.e. to provide a set of attributes to an object to create, or giving conditional clauses for an object destruction.